Spend a day in Raleigh like it’s Milan

 Photo by RALtoday

 Hey, Raleigh — City Editor Allie here.
-The 2026 Olympic Games have got me itching for a slice of the Italy without the airfare cost.
+The 2026 Olympic Games have got me itching for a slice of Italy without the airfare cost.
 With the help of some local businesses, you can make the City of Oaks feel like the Il Bel Paese for just one day, no Duolingo needed.

 Morning